DanielChronlund/DCToolbox/README.md

 **Details:**

-This CMDlet downloads the latest version of the Conditional Access policy design baseline from https://danielchronlund.com/2020/11/26/azure-ad-conditional-access-policy-design-baseline-with-automatic-deployment-support/.
+Automatically deploy the latest version of the Conditional Access policy design baseline from https://danielchronlund.com.
 It creates all necessary dependencies like exclusion groups, named locations, and terms of use, and then deploys all Conditional Access policies in the baseline.

 All Conditional Access policies created by this CMDlet will be set to report-only mode.